 Manchester has built a reputation for being a cultural hub and a place where endless possibilities arise.
 It is no wonder why, in the past five years, there has been an influx of young professionals moving to Manchester city centre.
 Living in Manchester means you get the best of both worlds; a perfectly sized city where you are part of a metropolitan community and everything is within walking distance, but not too small that you get bored, there are heaps of things going on from open-air food halls and festivals to international football, there really is something for everyone.
 Not to forget the better standard of living for the average young professional compared to living in the capital.
 It is no wonder why Manchester is in high demand.

 Throughout the city and suburbs, there are pockets where young professionals like to rent relatively affordably.
 Attracted by the independent restaurants, bars and shops and easy to get to transport links.
 We have rounded up the coolest places to live as young professionals.

 Ancoats is known for being one of the coolest neighbourhoods in Manchester and is very popular amongst creatives and foodies.
 The industrial mill lined streets, a blend of old and new are overflowing with independent restaurant ventures, bars and pop-ups.
 Enjoy alfresco dining?
 Then Ancoats is the place for you.
-Despite Manchester’s reputation for having terrible weather, Ancoats has plenty of outdoor dining space, and most popularly has to be One Cutting Square also known as Ancoats Square.
+Despite Manchester’s reputation for having terrible weather, Ancoats has plenty of outdoor dining space, and most popularly has to be Cutting Room Square also known as Ancoats Square.
 The square is bursting with some of Manchester’s best food scene, from renowned Rudy’s to the elegance of Elnecot’s restaurant and seasonally changing menu.

 Located over the street from the inner city centre, the urban village is extremely well situated, with Piccadilly Station and Victoria Station all within 5-minutes walking distance.